 In each realm, the white line in the LPI graphs on the left shows the index values and the shaded areas represent the statistical certainty surrounding the trend (95%).
 The bar chart on the right shows the distribution of threats for each taxonomic group for each realm.
-The LPI database also records information on threats facing just under a quarter - 3,789 - of the populations in the global LPI.
-Populations may face more than one threat34.
+The LPI database also records information on threats facing just under a quarter -3,789 - of the populations may face more than one threat.

-INDO-PACIFIC
+BIRDS INDO-PACIFIC

+MAMMALS

+FISHES

 REPTILES AND AMPHIBIANS